 All students who file a FAFSA will be considered for a Stafford Loan.
 Depending upon a student’s demonstrated financial need, the Stafford Loan may be subsidized (government pays the interest while the student is enrolled at least half-time) or unsubsidized (interest begins to accrue on receipt of the loan).
-Interest rates are fixed at 4.45% for loans first disbursed on or after July 1, 2017 and prior to July 1, 2018 or 5.05% for loans disbursed on or after July 1, 2018 and prior to July 1, 2019 for both subsidized and unsubsidized loans.
+Interest rates are fixed at 4.99% for loans disbursed on or after July 1, 2022 and prior to July 1, 2023, or 5.50% for loans disbursed on or after July 1, 2023, and before July 1, 2024 for both subsidized and unsubsidized loans.
 The annual amounts are $5,500 for freshmen, $6,500 for sophomores, and $7,500 for juniors and seniors.
 Repayment begins six months after the student ceases to be enrolled at least half-time.
 Independent students can borrow the same loan limits plus an additional $4,000 for freshmen and sophomores and $5,000 for juniors and seniors.

 PLUS Program (Parent Loan for Undergraduate Students)

 Parents may borrow up to the total cost of attendance per year for each of their dependent undergraduate students.
 Past credit history is used to determine eligibility.
-The interest rate is 7% for loans first disbursed on or after July 1, 2017 and prior to July 1, 2018 or 7.60% for loans disbursed on or after July 1, 2018 and prior to July 1, 2019.
+The interest rate is 7.54% for loans disbursed on or after July 1, 2022 and prior to July 1, 2023, or 8.05% for loans disbursed on or after July 1, 2023, and before July 1, 2024.
 Contact the office of financial aid for more information.
 BRCN requires the FAFSA be submitted prior to processing a PLUS loan.

 Alternative (Private) Education Loans